Lonestar: 1999–2002: Lonely Grill, This Christmas Time, and I'm Already There

-After Rich departed from the band, the other four members began performing "unplugged" shows which included acoustic renditions of their songs.
-The band members also expressed a desire to "reinvent" their sound.
+After Rich's departure from the band, the remaining members expressed a desire to "reinvent" their sound for their third studio album.
 They chose Dann Huff as their new producer, and added three members to their touring band: Robbie Cheuvront (bass guitar), Kurt Baumer (fiddle), and Jeremy Moyers (steel guitar).

 Lonely Grill was released in 1999.
 Huff produced all of the album, except for an acoustic version of "Everything's Changed", which Sam Ramage and Bob Wright produced.
 In Rich's absence, Cheuvront and session musician Mike Brignardello (with whom Huff previously recorded in the rock band Giant) alternated as bassists on the album.
-Although lead-off single "Saturday Night" failed to make the Top 40, its followup "Amazed" spent eight weeks at number one on the country charts.
+Although lead-off single "Saturday Night" failed to make the top 40 on the country charts, its followup "Amazed" spent eight weeks at number one on the country charts.
 It would later reach number one on the Billboard Hot 100 as well, becoming the first song to top both the Hot Country Songs and Hot 100 charts since Kenny Rogers and Dolly Parton's "Islands in the Stream" in 1983.
 The song also peaked at number 2 on the Hot Adult Contemporary Tracks chart.
 In addition, "Amazed" was the number-one song on the 1999 Billboard Year-End chart for the country music format.

-All of the other singles from Lonely Grill ("Smile", "What About Now", and "Tell Her") reached the top of the country charts as well, and the album was certified double-platinum by the Recording Industry Association of America.
+The other three singles from Lonely Grill ("Smile", "What About Now", and "Tell Her") reached the top of the country charts as well as the top 40 on the Billboard Hot 100, and the album was certified double-platinum by the Recording Industry Association of America.
 Erlewine found the album an improvement over Crazy Nights due to its combination of pop and country influences.
 "Smile" also achieved its number 1 peak on Hot Country Songs the same week that "Amazed" topped the Hot 100, making for the first time in Billboard chart history that an act had held the number one position on two different charts with two different songs.
 "Amazed" was also released as a single in England following its success in the States.
 Also in this album's timespan, McDonald co-wrote Clay Walker's "She's Always Right" and The Wilkinsons' "Jimmy's Got a Girlfriend", which were respectively released in 1999 and 2000.
 He worked with "No News" co-writer Phil Barnhart and Ed Hill on the former, and "What About Now" co-writers Ron Harbin and Anthony L. Smith on the latter.